 Repayment Terms: The interest rate on this Note is one (1%) percent per year.
 The interest rate is fixed and will not be changed during the life of the loan.
 On the date of this Note, interest shall begin accruing.

-Beginning on the first day of the seventh (7th) month on or after the six-month anniversary of the date of this Note, the Borrower shall pay equal monthly installments of principal and interest on the principal balance remaining as due and owing after any Loan Forgiveness in accordance with an eighteen (18) month amortization schedule.
+Beginning on the first day of the eleventh (11th) month on or after the ten-month anniversary of the date of this Note, the Borrower shall pay equal monthly installments of principal and interest on the principal balance remaining as due and owing after any Loan Forgiveness in accordance with an amortization schedule.

 Lender will apply each installment payment first to pay interest accrued to the day Lender received the payment, then to bring principal current, and will apply any remaining balance to reduce principal.

-In addition, the entire unpaid principal balance hereof, together with accrued interest thereon and accrued late charges, if any, shall be finally due and payable first day of the twenty-fourth (24th) month anniversary of the date of this Note.
+In addition, the entire unpaid principal balance hereof, together with accrued interest thereon and accrued late charges, if any, shall be finally due and payable first day of the sixty (60th) month anniversary of the date of this Note.

-Maturity: This Note will mature two (2) years from date of first disbursement of this loan.
+Maturity: This Note will mature five (5) years from date of first disbursement of this loan.